webblabb/usammusdos/pages/data.md

 ## Other modeling work

-Lindström T., S. Sternberg Lewerin, and U. Wennergren, U. 2012. **Influence on disease spread dynamics of herd characteristics in a structured livestock industry**.
+Lindström T., S. Sternberg Lewerin, and U. Wennergren.
+2012. **Influence on disease spread dynamics of herd characteristics in a structured livestock industry**.
 [Journal of the Royal Society Interface 9: 1287-1294](https://doi.org/10.1098/rsif.2011.0625).

 ## Expert opinion reports